Cajeput Essential Oil

 Cineol, terpineol, terpinyl acetate, pinene, nerolidol

 Used in some aromatherapy applications, Cajeput can also be found in pharmaceutical products and dentistry.
-Used as fragrance in detergents, soaps, cosmetics, and perfumes.
-Sometimes used as flavoring in commercial food and drinks.
+Cajeput is also used as fragrance in detergents, soaps, cosmetics, and perfumes, and sometimes used as flavoring in commercial food and drinks.

 Cajeput blends well with